 I tense my muscles awaiting a heavy brawl…

-Glancing over at Aia, I see her move raging, and elegantly, and sexy… between several guys she strikes down by fists and kicks.
+Glancing over at Aia, I see her move raging, and elegantly, and sexily… between several guys she strikes down by fists and kicks.

 Several guys try to tumble me completely, but I am able to recover myself thanks to the low gravity, and I jump over them, making them eat my boots.
 They are separating us…

-In that instant, I see ugly guys flying away from where Aia is… Standing on the shoulder of one guy, which is falling from my weight and after having received a blow from my booths in his face, I see that someone helps her.
-I grin, no need to hold back, and focus on the ones around me…
+In that instant, I see ugly guys flying away from where Aia is… Standing on the shoulder of one guy, which is falling from my weight and after having received a blow from my booths in his face, I see that someone is helping her.
+I grin, no need to hold back, and I focus on the ones around me…

 Two jump on me and press me against the floor, I don’t resist, I know it would be worse if I do.

 “No!
 That one is innocent!” a deeper feminine voice shouts.
 It’s not Aia’s…

 The pressure on my back eases, and I’m helped up.

 My eyes seek for Aia… I find her with two hefty women at her sides.
 They are heftier than Buz…